epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 * **Metadata/Send table**: Send the description table to VO applications (in VOTable format, typically handled by TOPCAT).

+**When downloading data**:

-* In case the data are not sent to the support application (webstart reloaded continuously), try and deactivate any proxy in your browser.
+* In case the data are not sent to the support application (e.g., webstart continuously reloading), try and deactivate any proxy in your browser.

+* If you need to retrieve an ascii version of data provided as VOTable (e.g., Titan profiles service), first check if the service includes rows providing the data in ascii format.
+Otherwise, send as Table to TOPCAT and save it in ascii from there (this can be scripted for pipeline processing).

 The two menus on the bottom right provide support functions when available: